1991 BDO World Darts Championship: Synopsis

 3 more games on Saturday night.
-In the first, future champion Raymond van Barneveld from the Netherlands made his Lakeside debut, however 11 legs later it was all over.
-Keith Sullivan dropping just two legs in the battle of the debutants.
+In the first, future champion Raymond van Barneveld from the Netherlands made his Lakeside debut.
+Keith Sullivan dropped two legs in the battle of the debutants.
 The second match was a let down for Paul Lim; He had hit a nine dart finish in the 1990 championship and advanced to the quarter-finals before losing 4-0 to Cliff Lazarenko, however this year, faced with a tough first round match against Alan Warriner lost 3-0 and bowed out in the first round.
 The final game saw Kevin Kenny defeat Albert Anstey 3-2 with an 88.65 average.
-It was to be the start of a very memorable week for the 29-year-old unseeded Englishman making his second appearance at the Lakeside.